TDM — Sequence Implementation Without Catalog

 seq mapping

 1. Adding the sequence Actors to the load flows.
-Populate TDMSeqSrc2TrgMapping table to map between the generated sequence Actors and the target tables' columns.
-A sequence Actor can be mapped into a different table and a different LU.
+Populate the TDMSeqSrc2TrgMapping table to map between the generated sequence Actors and the columns of the target tables.
+A sequence Actor can be mapped to a different table and a different LU.

 2. Adding the sequence Actors to the data generation flow that generates synthetic data for the LU table.

-Click here for more information about the rule-based synthetic data generation implementation.
+Click here for more information about implementing rule-based synthetic data generation.

 Custom Sequence Logic

 By default, the generated sequence Actors and flows use the MaskingSequence Actor.
-Fabric enables you to create your own function or Broadway flow in order to generate a new ID using either MaskingLuFunction Actor or Masking Actor instead of the default MaskingSequence Actor.
+Fabric enables creating your own function or Broadway flow in order to generate a new ID using either MaskingLuFunction or Masking Actors instead of the default MaskingSequence Actor.

 Follow these steps for setting custom logic for a given sequence:

-• Open the generated sequence flow and replace the MaskingSequence Actor with MaskingLuFunction Actor or Masking Actor.
+• Open the generated sequence flow and replace the MaskingSequence Actor with either MaskingLuFunction or Masking Actors.

-• Set the category input parameter of the Masking or MaskingLuFunction to enable_sequences in order to use the Actor for sequence (ID) replacement.
+• Set the category input parameter of either Masking or MaskingLuFunction Actors to enable_sequences as a way to use the Actor for sequence (ID) replacement.

 Click for more information about customizing the replace sequence logic.